 It must be noted that in the case of employees who work in a settlement other than their place of residence, the employers must refund part of their commuting expenses.
-In the case of car users, the refund is at least 0.03 EUR/km, while in the case of public transportation users it is the 86% of the cost of relevant passes42.
-Thus when commuting costs are subsidized, the full and marginal individual monetary costs of car use decreases to around 0.16 EUR/pkm and 0.03 EUR/pkm, respectively, and the full individual monetary cost of suburban public transportation decrease to around 0.008 EUR/pkm.
-The marginal expense of public transportation use does not change as only the pass holders can be refunded.
+In the case of car users, the refund is at least 0.028 EUR/km, while in the case of public transportation users it is the 86% of the cost of relevant passes43.
+Thus when commuting costs are subsidized, the full and marginal individual monetary costs of car use decreases to around 0.16 EUR/pkm and 0.037